 L-Carnitine is the precursor to methionine and lysine amino acids.
 Naturally made in the kidneys and liver, it is also available synthetically as Acetyl-L-Carnitine or ALCAR.
 ALCAR easily crosses the blood-brain barrier and is more bioavailable to provide brain protection, boost mental alertness and memory, as well as enhance fluid thought and mental energy.8

 L-Theanine is a non-essential amino acid and has the ability to boost alpha brain waves.
 With Theanine, you can improve cognitive health, balance brain chemistry, improve mood and focus, boost thinking ability, as well as relax yourself.9

 L-Tyrosine is an amino acid that is key to building all neurotransmitters related to catecholamine.
-Therefore, it has potent effects that helps you stay productive, organize your thoughts, increased concentration, and preserves your brain’s optimal cognition.
+Therefore, it has potent effects that help you stay productive, organize your thoughts, increased concentration, and preserves your brain’s optimal cognition.

 Nootropics in Review

 Nootropics can be a great addition to a diet if used correctly and responsibly.
 Their many benefits and many uses can produce a healthier, more active mind in your life, and prolong your mind’s function later in life, thereby avoiding the onset of things like memory-related diseases.
 MONQ promotes healthy brain activity, and healthiness in general, through the use of essential oils to lead a purer, calmer life.
-MONQ’s Active Blend encourages activity and mental sustainability in everyday life with every breathe.
+MONQ’s Fresh Blend encourages activity and mental sustainability in everyday life with every breath.